gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

    hash npm
    ```

 5. Install the gatsby-cli now globally.
-This will be useful ahead in building the gatsby site for production.
+This will be useful ahead in building the Gatsby site for production.

    ```bash
    sudo npm install -g gatsby-cli